nevdelap/ned/README.md

 ```
 ned -c dog . | less -R
 ```
-#### Search showing no output, to just use the exit code in a script if something is found or not found.
+#### Search showing no output, to just use the exit code in a script, if something is found or not found.
 This is more efficient when you don't need the output since it shortcuts when it finds the first match.
 ```
 ned -q dog .; echo $?